The Scramble For Your Information

 No matter how many times we are addressed with personalised greetings or how often they change and animate that logo, these are cold corporations with no feelings.
 But our senses take leave and are overtaken by emotions, especially when our heroes and the pioneers of our personal causes are constantly being honoured, pushing emotional buttons that turn us into little puppies rolling over to have our bellies tickled.

-Whether it’s Marcus Garvey, Rosa Parks, Che Guevara or John Lennon, Google has all the intricate details of our lives, beliefs, and influences and will use them as needed.
-Meanwhile, we will be ignoring voluminous cookie policies and skimming through privacy updates to login to a page or quickly get the address of that shop, allowing these violations to continue.
+Whether they appear to honour Marcus Garvey, Rosa Parks, Che Guevara or John Lennon, Google has all the intricate details of our lives, beliefs, and influences and will use them as needed.
+Meanwhile, we will be ignoring voluminous cookie policies and skimming through privacy updates to login to a page or quickly get the address of that shop, allowing these violations to continue, it’s genius.

 Going further with this thought, I’m still shocked at the numerous amount of passwords Google browsers must hold worldwide, by any other subsidiary name.
 This leads me to think about the prompt on